 Age / Gender

 Age & gender information is the first piece of buyer personas data gathering.
-In order to have that data, Google Analytics gets data from DoubleClick -Google’s programmatic advertising platform- and creates automated groups for the key metric that we’ll set (I suggest to keep sessions as the key metric).
+In order to have that data, Google Analytics gets data from DoubleClick -Google’s programmatic advertising platform- and creates automated groups for the key metric that we’ll set (I suggest keeping sessions as the key metric).
 From data above, we understand that the group of users that are between 18 – 44 years old is driving more than 80% of traffic overall.
 Moreover, it is clear that male audience prefers our products more than female audience.

 Here is a good example.
-Although most of users that come to our website are between 18-24 years old, they have relativel low conversion rate.
+Although most of users that come to our website are between 18-24 years old, they have relatively low conversion rate.
 Actually, their performance is directly compared with an age group that isn’t within our primary focus (45-54 years old).
 This can help us adjust our selected age groups and identify potential challenges & hidden opportunities.

 Advanced Segment Creation